Raiffeisen-DGTL/checkita-data-quality/docs/01-application-setup/01-ApplicationSettings.md

 * `metricEngineAPI` - Sets engine to be used for regular metric processing: `rdd` (RDD-engine) or `df` (DF-engine) are available.
 It is recommended to use DF-engine for batch applications while streaming applications support only RDD-engine. *Optional, default is `rdd`*.
+* `checkFailureTolerance` - Sets check failure tolerance for the application, i.e. whether the application should return non-zero exit code when some the checks have failed.
+  For more info, see [Check Failure Tolerance](../02-general-information/08-CheckFailureTolerance.md).
+    *Optional, default is `none`*

 If `enablers` section is missing then default values are used for all parameters above.